 The practice of whole blood transfusion has largely been replaced by component therapy.
 However, some blood centers are able to offer whole blood or "modified" whole blood (whole blood minus the platelet component) for the treatment of large-volume blood loss.
 Its use can save time, cost less, and expose the recipient to fewer donors.
 In the patient with massive blood loss, transfusion of modified whole blood sustains coagulation factor levels in plasma, but platelets need to be replaced separately.
 There is increasing evidence that in the setting of massive hemorrhage or trauma, component transfusions that simulate the infusion of whole blood (ie, 1 U of plasma for each unit of red blood cells) leads to better outcome with regard to morbidity and mortality.

 Transfusion of red blood cells is used to treat most anemia, regardless of cause, to improve oxygen delivery to tissues.
 A single unit of red blood cells contains all of the red blood cells from a 450-mL unit of whole blood (~200 mL of red blood cells) suspended in 130 mL of plasma/acid citrate dextrose (ACD) solution to give a hematocrit of about 60%.
-A red blood cell unit also ...
+A red blood ...